Let me just get this out of the way, every business that stocks anything should have inventory management software.

 Here are some factors to keep in mind:

-- Cost: Look at the cost of the software.
-Now look at it’s features.
+1. Cost: Look at the cost of the each option for inventory software.
+Now look at its features.
 Will you save more money than you’re spending on it?
 If there’s a monthly subscription fee (such as with a cloud service), take a few days to figure this one out.
 Many offer an ROI tool to help you figure this out.

-- Established Credibility: I know, I know, you’re a small business owner and you want to support budding talent.
+3. Established Credibility: I know, I know, you’re a small business owner and you want to support budding talent.
 But seriously, this is not the time.
 There’s nothing worse than having a program you desperately need crash, or glitch out, or otherwise not work.
-Go for the software that

-- Automation: Depending on your industry, you may want software that can partially or entirely automate the process of ordering new supplies.
+4. Automation: Depending on your industry, you may want inventory management software that can partially or entirely automate the process of ordering new supplies.
 At the very least, it’s usually helpful to have pre-made commercial “grocery lists”–an automated notification when items are out of stock

-- Support and Training: You don’t know how to use this stuff any better than the rest of your team.
+7. Support and Training: You don’t know how to use this stuff any better than the rest of your team.
 Unless you’re super confident in your ability to figure it all out, make sure they offer training and ongoing support, or else you may be signing up for a future emergency.
 Now that you’ve learned the ABCs of inventory management software, remember to take your time and not to rush this decision.
 It’s something worth taking your time on.